 Secondary Air Injection Pump Replacement Cost

-The average cost to replace the air injection pump comes between $300 and $400 depending on the car model and make.
-The labor cost is approximately $100 while the part itself cost about $220 and $260.
+The average cost of replacing the air injection pump is between $300 and $400 depending on the car model and brand.
+Labor costs are around $100, while the part itself costs around $220 to $260.

 Should I Repair the P0410 Trouble Code Right Away?

-The P0410 trouble code does not cause serious drivability issues but reduces the fuel consumption of the car drastically.
-Moreover, your vehicle will start emitting dangerous pollutants.
-If the error code is ignored for too long, the car’s engine, as well as the exhaust system, can get damaged.
+The trouble code P0410 does not cause serious problems with the driving behavior, but it drastically reduces the fuel consumption of the car.
+In addition, your car will start emitting dangerous pollutants.
+If the error code is ignored for too long, both the car’s engine and exhaust system may be damaged.